-- Freeze for 60-90 minutes, place sticks in the molds, and continue to freeze for at least 5 hours.
+- Transfer molds to the freezer for 60-90 minutes, place sticks in the molds, and continue to freeze for at least another 5 hours.

 - To remove pops, run hot water over the outsides of the molds for a few seconds, then gently pull the sticks.